Samreay/Samreay/content/reviews/awaken_online/index.md

 ---
 title:  "A Review of Travis Bagwell's Awaken Online.
 A necromancer MC games the system as much as he can."
-short_title: "Travis Bagwell's Awaken Online"
 description: "VR LitRPG with necromancer focus.
 Book one is excellent, so give it a shot and ignore the hate."
-long_description: "Despite some abuse of tropes, book one, Catharsis, is a great read with good twists.
-Later entries in the series may have some flaws and weird system choices, but it's still a fun read!"
 date: 2021-12-04
 categories: [reviews]
 review: C